Authoring tool for E-Learning – "The main thing is something with media!"

-The requirements for authoring software in e-learning are quickly formulated: It should be quick to learn and easy to use whenever possible.
-In case of doubt, it should be intuitive, self-explanatory, and of course, beautiful.
+The requirements for authoring software in e-learning are quickly articulated: it should be easy to learn and simple to use as much as possible.
+When in doubt, it should be intuitive, self-explanatory, and of course beautiful.
 But is that really everything?

-The term "authoring tool" – which in German is anyway very unspecific for all kinds of content creation tools – is actually, oh wonder, not a tool for authors (at least not explicitly).
-This may be due to the fact that authors in L&D are now content creators, and they usually do not perceive their role solely as "writer", but they manage content: i.e., they create websites, online courses, complete learning journeys, etc. Thus, they are something like an intermediary being of editor, designer, UX specialist, and educator – a mix that is as crude as it is creative, which has very specific requirements for authoring software and tools for creating learning content.
+The term "authoring tool" – which in German is used very nonspecifically for all sorts of content creation tools – is actually, oh surprise, not a tool for authors (at least not explicitly).
+This may stem from the fact that authors in L&D are now content creators, and they typically see their role not just as "writing" but as engaging in content management: i.e., they create websites, online courses, entire learning journeys, etc. Thus, they are something like an intermediary being between editor, designer, UX specialist, and educator – a blend that is as crude as it is creative, which brings very specific requirements for authoring software and for tools for creating learning content.

 Examples of authoring tools are: